 - Cibo – munch on delicious wood-fired pizza in a cute little house/restaurant with a cute outdoor patio.

-- Pizzeria Bianco – artisanal wood-fired pizza crafted by James Beart Award-winning chef, Chris Bianco.
+- Pizzeria Bianco – artisanal wood-fired pizza crafted by the legendary chef Chris Bianco.

 - Virtu – restaurant by Chef Gio Osso that has appeared on national best restaurant lists; don’t miss their iconic charred octopus dish!